-- 9.20.1 20 mph on the main ONT roadway loop, including roadways. - 9.20.2 10 mph on all access drives to/from aircraft aprons, cargo loading ramps, aircraft parking positions, passenger terminal gates. - 9.20.3 5 mph on baggage drives, fuel farms, hangars, etc. - 9.20.4 At walking speed - 3 miles per hour or less where aircraft occupy parking positions and gates. - 9.20.5 Basic Speed Laws At no time shall a driver exceed speeds which are reasonable and prudent, consistent with prevailing visibility, and then existing weather conditions such as fog, precipitation, smoke, and respective of available lighting and traffic conditions.
+- a.
+20 mph on the main ONT roadway loop, including roadways. - b.
+10 mph on all access drives to/from aircraft aprons, cargo loading ramps, aircraft parking positions, passenger terminal gates. - c.
+5 mph on baggage drives, fuel farms, hangars, etc. - d.
+At walking speed 3 miles per hour or less where aircraft occupy parking positions and gates. - e.
+Basic Speed Laws; At no time shall a driver exceed speeds which are reasonable and prudent, consistent with prevailing visibility, and then existing weather conditions such as fog, precipitation, smoke, and respective of available lighting and traffic conditions.